CutieMath/d3-knowledge-base/README.md

 - Create src directory and add a js file with the name of your choice and in your index.html add the script pointing to the path of that file.
 - Add in the scripts object: "start": "browser-sync start -s -f index.html src --no-ui --no-notify"
-- For better user experience install d3 with npm to receive suggestion code from the editor
+- For better user experience install D3.js with npm to receive suggestion code from the editor

 # Linear Scales

 - `d3.scaleLinear().domain([xs,xe]).range([ys,ye]).clamp(true)` the postfix i and e in x and y stand for start and end.
 The clamp is equal to true to follow strictly the range values min/ys and max/ye.
-This is equivalent to a mathematical function f(x) = y continous and linear.
+This is equivalent to a mathematical function f(x) = y continuous and linear.
 The invert method is just f(y) = x

 # Time Scales